node-red/node-red.github.io/docs/configuration.md

   *Standalone only*.

+disableEditor
+: if set to `true`, prevents the editor UI from being served by the runtime.
+The admin api endpoints remain active.
+Default: `false`.

 httpStatic
 : a local directory from which to serve static web content from.
-This content is served from the top level url, '/'.
-When this property is used, `httpAdminRoot` must also be used to make editor UI available at a path other than '/'.
+This content is served from the top level url, `/`.
+When this property is used, `httpAdminRoot` must also be used to make editor UI available at a path other than `/`.

   *Standalone only*.